pratt13/vue-vite-dashboard/README.md

-# Vite + Vue 3 + VueRouter + Pinia + TypeScript + TailwindCSS
+# Vite + Vue 3 + VueRouter + Pinia + TypeScript

-This template will help you start developing with Vue3 VueRouter Pinia TypeScript TailwindCSS in Vite.
+This template will help you start developing with Vue3 VueRouter Pinia TypeScript in Vite.

 **Editor:**